nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: To Him who is able to keep you from stumbling and to present you before
+  text: May the God who gives endurance and encouragement give you the same
-    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
-Amen.
+    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 28th November 2021
+subtitle: Sunday worship - 5th December 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!